ssadler/zeno/README.md

 ## Message protocol

-For now this is not a complete description of the message protocol.

-### Message protocol

 For now this is not a complete description of the protocol.

 A round message in Zeno looks like: